windstef/corfubycar/README.md

 a) Joomla as the Content Management System,
 b) Bootstrap for the frontend template and the mobile user-friendly experience,
 c) AJAX techniques for the presentation and the renting processes,
-d) A provision of a 'Rent Request Administration' for managing of the requests
+d) A provision of a 'Rent Request Administration' for managing of the requests (url: http://www.corfubycar.byethost32.com/rent-request-administration -- credentials: corfubycar, password: please ask the administrator for access)